philou/philou.github.com/source/_posts/2016-04-20-a-lego-office-experiment.markdown

 ## Last minute question

-Thinking of it ... are remote offices considered Lego ?
+Thinking of it ... could different remote offices such as your home, or a co-working space be considered as Lego blocks ?